cbouy/mols2grid/README.md

     CSS styling applied to each item in a cell.
 The dict must follow a `key: function` structure where the key must correspond to one of the columns in `subset` or `tooltip`.
 The function takes the item's value as input, and outputs a valid CSS styling.
 For example, if you want to color the text corresponding to the "Solubility" column in your dataframe:
     ```python
-    style={"Solubility": lambda x: "color: red" if x < -3 else "color: black"}
+    style={"Solubility": lambda x: "color: red" if x < -3 else ""}
     ```
+    You can also style a whole cell using `__all__` as a key, the corresponding function then has access to all values for each cell:
+    ```python
+    style={"__all__": lambda x: "background-color: yellow" if x["Solubility"] < -5 else ""}
+    ```
 * `transform=None`: dict or None
     Functions applied to specific items in all cells.
-The dict must follow a `key: function` structure where the key must correspond to one of the columns in `subset`.
+The dict must follow a `key: function` structure where the key must correspond to one of the columns in `subset` or `tooltip`.
 The function takes the item's value as input and transforms it.
 For example, to round the "Solubility" to 2 decimals, and display the "Melting point" in Celsius instead of Fahrenheit with a single digit precision and some text before ("MP") and after ("°C") the value:
     ```python
     transform={"Solubility": lambda x: f"{x:.2f}",
                "Melting point": lambda x: f"MP: {5/9*(x-32):.1f}°C"}
     ```
-    These transformations only affect columns in `subset` (not `tooltip`) and are applied independantly from `style`.
+    These transformations only affect columns in `subset` and `tooltip` and do not interfere with `style`.

-The `pages` template comes with additional parameters:

-* `n_rows=3` : int
-    Number of rows per page
 * `selection=True` : bool
     Enables the selection of molecules using a checkbox.
 Only usefull in the context of a Jupyter notebook.
-You can retrieve your selection of molecules (index and SMILES) through `mols2grid.selection`
+You can retrieve your selection of molecules (index and SMILES) through `mols2grid.get_selection()`

-The `pages` template also allows searching (by text or SMARTS) and sorting the grid.
+* `custom_css=None` : str or None
+    Custom CSS properties applied to the content of the HTML document
+* `custom_header=None` : str or None
+    Custom libraries (CSS or JS) to be loaded in the header of the document
+* `callback=None` : str or callable
+    JavaScript or Python callback to be executed when clicking on an image.
+A dictionnary containing the data for the full cell is directly available as `data` in JS.
+For Python, the callback function must have `data` as the first argument to the function.
+All the values in the `data` dict are parsed as strings, except "mols2grid-id" which is always an integer.
+* `sort_by` : str or None
+    Sort the grid according to the following field (which must be present in `subset` or `tooltip`).

+Less options are available for the `table` template, you can check the complete list of arguments with `help(mols2grid.MolGrid.to_table)`

 #### Output parameters

 You can either:
-* save the grid with `mols2grid.save(output_path, ...)`.
+* save the grid with `mols2grid.save(input, output_path, ...)`.
 The file that is generated is a standalone HTML document that should work with most web browsers.
 * display it directly in a Jupyter notebook with `mols2grid.display(...)` (optionnal argument: `width="100%"`, `height=None`)